-Massachusetts Felony Drug Distribution – Penalties
+Massachusetts Felony Drug Distribution (Intent to Distribute) – Penalties

 The penalty you face for distribution or possession with intent depends on the drug in question and the circumstances of your case.
 Each case is different and there is no substitute for consulting with a defense attorney.

-A second offense drug distribution charge will bring more serious potential sentences.
+A second offense drug distribution charge will bring even more serious potential sentences.
 If you are charged with distribution of heroin, for instance, your second offense can carry up to 5 years in prison.

 Ref: MGL § C. 94C

-School Zone – Drug Distribution Penalty Enhancments
+School Zone – Drug Distribution Penalty Enhancements

 You can face an additional mandatory minimum 2 years in prison if you are accused of selling, or intent to distribute drugs withing a school zone or other restricted zone.
 A school zone is defined as withing 1000 feet of a school, and other zones include within 100 feet of a public park.